 To help determine the Gardasil lawsuit settlement amount that you or a loved one may be eligible to receive, request a no-obligation case evaluation today!

-2022 Gardasil Class Action Lawsuit Status Update
+2023 Gardasil Lawsuit Status Update

 July 2022 Update: The U.S. Judicial Panel on Multidistrict Litigation has issued a Notice of Hearing Session, and will consider oral arguments over whether to consolidate all Gardasil lawsuits on July 28, 2022, at the U.S. Court House in Seattle, Washington.
 If the cases are transferred to one judge as part of an MDL, they will be managed similar to a Gardasil class action during pretrial proceedings, but each claim will remain an individual lawsuit.

 May 2022 Update: Merck filed an opposition to consolidation, arguing that a Gardasil MDL should not be created because the injury claims must proceed through the National Vaccine Injury Compensation Program (VICP).
 However, plaintiffs have pointed out that the Gardasil lawsuits are being filed after claimants exhaust the Vaccine Court process, as the process was intended.

 April 2022 Update: Gardasil lawyers filed a motion to transfer all Gardasil vaccine lawsuits pending in the federal court system to one judge, given common questions of face and law raised in the litigation.
 At that time, there were at least 34 cases pending in 25 different U.S. District Courts involving health complications from Gardasil, including various autoimmune disorders and neurologic problems after vaccination.

 April 2022 Update: While the Vaccine Act protects vaccine makers from manufacturing defects, U.S. District Judge Thomas Whelan of the Southern District of California cleared a Gardasil lawsuit against Merck to move forward over the manufacturer’s failure to warn.